Jemtaly/QAPy/README.md

 options:
   -h, --help  show this help message and exit
-  -g GATES    The file to read the constraints from.
-(Default: a.gates) -p PROVE    The file to write the parameters for proving to.
-(Default: a.prove) -v VERIF    The file to write the parameters for verifying to.
-(Default: a.verif)
+  -g GATES    path to read the constraints from (default: a.gates) -p PROVE    path to write the parameters for proving to (default: a.prove) -v VERIF    path to write the parameters for verifying to (default: a.verif)
 ```

 ### Prove